Joint Optimization of Multi-agent Memory System: Experiments

 \subsection{Ablation for Adaptive Credit Assignment (RQ4)}

-To address RQ4, we design diverse credit assignment strategies to validate CoMAM’s adaptive mechanism.
-As shown in Table \ref{table: abla_adaptive}, optimizing agents solely with local task-specific rewards (``MDP RL w/ L'') or global rewards (``MDP RL w/ G'') yields performance improvements over the ``no train'' variant and ``independent RL'' variant, but lags behind variants that integrate global rewards with local rewards (``MDP RL w/ LG'' and ``Ours'').
-This demonstrates the necessity of combining local task rewards and global rewards to balance agent specialization on local tasks and collaboration for global performance.
-Notably, ``Ours'' (which is equipped with adaptive credit assignment) outperforms ``MDP RL w/ LG'' (which allocates equal shares of global rewards to local tasks), confirming the critical value of adaptively aligning local improvements with global performance.
-As illustrated in Figure \ref{fig: abla_credit}, our adaptive weight $w_n$ for credit assignment outperforms any fixed weights, further validating the efficacy of the adaptive mechanism.
-Moreover, adaptive credit assignment can also enhance agents' task-specific ability: our method outperforms both the ``w/ LG'' and ``w/ L'' on local task performance, validating this effect.
+To address RQ4, we evaluate different credit assignment strategies to assess the effectiveness of CoMAM’s adaptive mechanism.
+As shown in Table~\ref{table: abla_adaptive}, optimizing agents using only local rewards (``end-to-end RL w/ L'') or only global rewards (``end-to-end RL w/ G'') improves over the ``no train'' and ``independent RL'' variants, but underperforms approaches that combine both signals (``end-to-end RL w/ LG'' and ``Ours'').
+This suggests that integrating local and global rewards is essential for balancing agent specialization and collaboration.
+Notably, ``Ours'', with adaptive credit assignment, consistently outperforms ``end-to-end RL w/ LG'', which uses uniform global rewards, highlighting the advantage of assigning credit based on agents' contributions.
+As further shown in Figure \ref{fig: abla_credit}, adaptive weights $w_n$ outperform fixed weighting schemes.
+Moreover, adaptive credit assignment improves task-specific performance: our method consistently achieves higher local task performance across all agents compared to both ``w/ LG'' and ``w/ L'', indicating stronger role-specific capability.
+Additional experimental results and analyses of the reward curves are provided in Appendix \ref{app: exp_reward}.